There are about 32,000 attorneys licensed to practice in North Carolina.

-While N.C. board certification isn’t offered for personal injury/car accident practice areas (or many other types of practice areas), it is offered for workers’ compensation and Social Security disability law.
+While N.C.
+Board certification isn’t offered for personal injury/car accident practice areas (or many other types of practice areas), it is offered for workers’ compensation and Social Security Disability law.

-N.C.
-State Bar Board Certification Explained
+North Carolina State Bar Board Certification Explained

-So what exactly does it mean to be board certified?
+So what exactly does it mean to be Board certified?
 It means you have an attorney who shows special knowledge and proficiency in their specific area of law, having undergone additional training (and other intense analysis) to become certified as a specialist.

 It’s a little like commercial pilot training.
 Certain airports with particularly dangerous runways or topography require specialized pilot training and certification to fly into.

 Now unlike pilot certifications, a lack of specialization does not prevent an attorney from practicing, but it does indicate a certain level of expertise and accomplishment.

 Certification helps consumers to identify lawyers who have experience and skill in a certain area of practice.
 Certification also helps lawyers by encouraging them to improve their expertise in particular areas of practice and providing them with a legitimate way of informing the public and other lawyers of this expertise.”

-North Carolina State Board Certification Requirements
+North Carolina State Bar Board Certification Requirements

-Several N.C.
-Board Certified Specialists at James Scott Farrin
+Several North Carolina State Bar Board Certified Specialists at James Scott Farrin

-Workers’ Compensation Specialists
+Workers’ Compensation Specialists at James Scott Farrin

-Ryan Bliss joined the firm in 2012 after having been a worker’s compensation defense attorney representing insurance companies.
+Ryan Bliss joined the firm in 2012 after having been a worker’s compensation defense attorney representing insurance companies, and he is a Partner of the firm.
 This experience allowed him to see how workers’ compensation law is practiced from both sides.
 Super Lawyers magazine listed Ryan as a “Rising Star” in workers’ compensation law in 2018.5

 Social Security Disability Specialist at James Scott Farrin